Meghan McCain Dragged On Twitter For Spoiling ‘Game Of Thrones’ Ending, ‘View’ Fans Call For Her To Be Fired

 — Susan (@gitkind) May 20, 2019

 ABC has not responded to Meghan McCain’s on-air Game of Thrones slip-up, but this is not the first time fans of the daytime chatfest have called for her firing.
-Last month, many View fans were upset by McCain’s tone with her co-host Joy Behar and petitioned for ABC to can her.
-During a political argument, McCain rudely told The View veteran, “Part of your job is to listen to me.”
+Last month, many View fans were upset by the tone taken by McCain in engaging with her co-host, Joy Behar.
+Some dissatisfied fans petitioned ABC to fire her.
+During a political argument, McCain abruptly told The View veteran, “Part of your job is to listen to me.”

 The View airs weekdays on ABC.